isomerpages/moe-chijsngsec/_student-development/Environmental Education.md

 Character and Citizenship Education (CCE) engages our students in activities where they are able to take action to make a positive difference to the environment as they learn and partake in recycling drives, Values-in-Action programmes and interclass-competitions.
 Environment issues are also covered in their CCE lessons.

 Leadership development is focused on developing a core team of student leaders who are able to lead the student population both at the class and school level to conserve our environment and drive the various environment activities.
-This is done primarily through the Green Club.
+This is done primarily through the Green Club.&nbsp;

 Partnership looks at identifying organisations with programmes which we can tap on to help promote our cause in Environment conservation.
 We also engage the help of our Parent Support Group and Alumnae Association to collaborate with our Environment ambassadors in carrying out the various Environment activities in school.